sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_linux_kernel_modules.md

 3. A bug in driver which is compiled as a part of kernel will sotp system from loading, whereas module allows systems to load.

-4. faster to mantain and debug
+4. Faster to mantain and debug

 5. Makes it easier to manatain multiple machines on a single kernel base